j-jalving/typewriterjs/readme.md

 [JSFiddle Example](https://jsfiddle.net/hzfxp2L9/)
 [Emoji Example](https://codesandbox.io/s/typewriter-effect-emojis-pgz6e)

+## Forked
+This package is forked from [tameemsafi/typewriterjs](https://github.com/tameemsafi/typewriterjs) and adds SVG support.

 ## CDN

 You can use the CDN version of this plugin for fast and easy setup.